 In accordance with Section 50 of the Act, we have sought and received the Minister's approval to use derivatives and other specific instruments subject to certain conditions.

+The Minister of Finance's current expectation is that we have the appropriate level of knowledge, skill, transparency and controls in place when we use derivatives, in order to ensure that negative financial or reputational outcomes do not impact the Crown.

-We must use derivatives judiciously.
-Our assessment of the judicious use of derivatives will include: the objectives of the investment mandates, the overall risk profile of the investment mandates, the markets in which the investment mandates will be investing, the investment style to be employed, the experience, qualifications and skills available within the external investment managers and internal teams to use derivatives, the quality of internal controls/risk management procedures relevant to the use of derivatives. the characteristics of the specific derivative market - liquidity, quality of counterparty and availability of valuations and legal structure and the overall cost of establishing and maintaining a derivative position vs. a suitable equivalent cash security alternative, and reporting derivative usage including risk associated with their use together with expected returns.
+Our assessment of the appropriate level of knowledge, skill, transparency and control in the use of derivatives will include:

+- the objectives of the investment mandates, - the overall risk profile of the investment mandates, - the markets in which the investment mandates will be investing, - the investment style to be employed, - the experience, qualifications and skills available within the external investment managers and internal teams to use derivatives, - the quality of internal controls/risk management procedures relevant to the use of derivatives. - the characteristics of the specific derivative market liquidity, quality of counterparty and availability of valuations and legal structure and the overall cost of establishing and maintaining a derivative position vs. a suitable equivalent cash security alternative, and - reporting derivative usage including risk associated with their use together with expected returns.

 We, and our appointed investment managers and portfolio completion agents, may enter into derivatives transactions on behalf of the Fund.

 Derivatives are financial instruments whose value and characteristics are derived from, or linked to, underlying assets, indexes, or reference rates (such as an exchange rates or interest rates).
-Wide assortments of instruments are classified as derivatives; they include foreign exchange hedging, futures, swaps, repurchase agreements, warrants and options.
+Wide assortments of instruments are classified as derivatives: they include foreign exchange hedging, futures, swaps, repurchase agreements, warrants and options.

 There is a variety of purposes for which it may be appropriate for the Fund to invest using derivatives.
 These include risk, liquidity and counterparty management, transactional efficiency, and value adding investment strategies.

 Derivatives can be a useful risk management tool by helping the Guardians to obtain desired exposures for the Fund.
 Derivatives that are highly liquid can also be useful, by helping to mitigate the risk of the Fund not having sufficient liquidity to meet its payment obligations.

 Short selling of physical securities is a means by which we, or an investment manager, can take advantage of a view that the price of a security will fall.
 As its name implies short selling involves selling a security that we don't own.
 We do that by first borrowing the security from a securities lender.
 When we borrow we will be required to provide collateral in the form of cash or some other security.
 We pay a fee for borrowing securities.
 Short selling may also be used to hedge a long exposure.